Trams in New Zealand: Rolling stock

 The American firms of J G Brill, Philadelphia and John Stephenson Co, New Jersey supplied many trams, as well as other firms; English, Australian and local.
 Birney Safety cars were supplied by J.G.
 Brill Co. to Invercargill (6) and New Plymouth (3) in 1921, though they were too wide for Napier.
 Gordon Coates, then Minister of Transport was in New Plymouth for a test run on the new trams.
 When the driver showed how the 'dead man's control' worked by lifting his hand off the controller, the Minister and all were thrown to the floor when it nose dived on its front wheels then slumped back on the track with a shudder.

 A distinctive feature of many Australasian trams was the drop-centre, a lowered central section between bogies (wheel-sets), to make passenger access easier by reducing the number of steps required to get inside of the vehicle.

-Californian combination cars had an enclosed center section, with open-sided sections at each end.
+Californian combination cars had an enclosed centre section, with open-sided sections at each end.
 Hong Kong or toast rack (toastrack) cars were open, with the roof supported by a row of stanchions on each side.
 Most electric trams were single-deck, but Auckland, Wellington, Christchurch and initially Dunedin had some open-top double-deck trams.
 These were popular with courting couples!
-The Wellington Fiducia trams had access at each end only, with no separate middle section or center doors.
+The Wellington Fiducia trams had access at each end only, with no separate middle section or centre doors.